 - Contract review

-- Policy and procedure initial drafting and annual update/review
+- Policy and procedure initial drafting followed by annual updates

 - Cardholder Data Environment (CDE) drafting and analysis

 - Service Provider Compliance Assessment